ashreya152-boop/Fake-news-detection-using-machine-learning-/README.md

-# Fake-news-detection-using-machine-learning-
-# AI besed Fake-news-detection
+# Fake-news-detection-using-machine-learning-🚨
-#  Fake News Detection Using Machine Learning

 ##  Project Information

-**Project Title:** Fake News Detection Using Machine Learning **Developed By:** Shreya Agarwal
+**Project Title:** Fake News Detection Using Machine Learning🌐 **Developed By:** Shreya Agarwal

----

-## 📖 Project Description
+##  Project Description

 The **Fake News Detection System** is a Machine Learning-based project that identifies whether a given news article is **real or fake** using Natural Language Processing (NLP) techniques.